shchen-idmod/idmtools-1/docs/logging.rst

 Console logging is enabled by configuring the parameter, **console**, to "on".
 The **filename** parameter can be configured to something other than the default filename, "idmtools.log".

-See :ref:`Enabling/Disabling/Changing Log Level at Runtime` for an example on enabling logging/changing levels at runtime.